projectacrn/acrn-hypervisor/misc/packaging/README.rst

 .. rst-class:: numbered-step

-Prepare your target system with Ubuntu 18.04
+Prepare Your Target System With Ubuntu 18.04
 ********************************************

 Your target system must be one of the choices listed in the ``release.json``